 Please note the following:

 - Attainment of the bachelor’s degree is necessary before continuing to the final semester of the MSSP Program.
-The MSSP degree will be completed in the semester after the BA is awarded, during which they must be enrolled in a total of five (5) CUs, two of which will need to be within the MSSP program.
+Students will complete the MSSP degree in the semester after the BA is awarded, during which they must be enrolled in a total of five (5) CUs, two of which will need to be within the MSSP program.
 A total of ten (10) graduate courses must be completed to confer MS in Social Policy.

 - The College requires their students to complete and submit a submatriculation application form along with consultation from the College advising office.
 This form must also be submitted to the SP2 Admissions Office before the application review process can begin.
 The form can be emailed to email@example.com or delivered to the Caster Building (3701 Locust Walk).